Better health facilities to masses top priority: minister

 Dr Jamal Nasir congratulated the WHO, the Ministry of National Health and the Department of Primary and Secondary Healthcare and all the stakeholders for organizing the seminar.

-Minister orders formulating business plan for Lahore Parking Company Punjab Caretaker Local Government Minister Ibrahim Murad has directed for formulating a strategic and business plan for the Lahore Parking Company for its self-sustainability besides presenting proposals for organising the city’s parking system in line with the model in developed countries.
+plan for Lahore Parking Company: Punjab Caretaker Local Government Minister Ibrahim Murad has directed for formulating a strategic and business plan for the Lahore Parking Company for its self-sustainability besides presenting proposals for organising the city’s parking system in line with the model in developed countries.
 He was talking to the newly appointed CEO of Lahore Parking Company, Bilal Feroze, who called on him on Friday.

 The minister also asked to review proposals for computerisation of parking company as well as its out sourcing keeping in view the future requirements.
 The minister directed for zero-tolerance against those involved in overcharging of fee at designated parking sites.
 He asked for stern penal action against those who rob citizens in the name of parking fee.